Nature in the port

 Economic progress is important but may never be at the expense of nature, the environment, and the living environment of the port industrial area.
 The port of Rotterdam is a place of industry as well as of nature.
-The Port Authority is careful about nature and devotes itself actively to conserving nature and helping it develop.
+The Port Authority is careful about nature and biodiversity in and around the port area and devotes itself actively to conserving nature and helping it develop.

 Nature Vision

 Therefore, in line with the Port Vision 2030, we developed our own Nature Vision.
-This sets out how we deal with nature in the port of Rotterdam.
 With the Nature Vision we integrate nature into our plans and projects.
+This is how we increase biodiversity in the port area.

 Discover nature in the port

-It is surprising how much nature the port of Rotterdam has to offer, like the Green Port tide park, for instance, or nature on Landtong Rozenburg, the Bird Valley or Geuzenbos, but also at unexpected locations right in the midst of industry.
-It is home to orchids and free-roaming Highland cattle.
+It is surprising how much nature the port of Rotterdam has to offer, like the nature on Landtong Rozenburg, for instance, the Bird Valley, Geuzenbos, or tide park Groene Poort but also at unexpected locations right in the midst of industry.
+From oysters to orchids.
 Seals and pipistrelle bats can also be found in the area.
+Free-roaming Highland and tauros cattle help with the natural management of a number of areas.
 You can even discover protected species there, such as the natterjack toad and the fen orchid.

 Important ecosystem

 The port of Rotterdam offers many hectares of nature and is an important ecosystem with over 200 unique plant and animal species.
 When developing the port, careful consideration must be given to protected plant and animal species, nature values and biodiversity.
 This requires expert management and considered choices.
 When developing port areas or building infrastructure, we take into account the quality of the living environment, design with nature in mind (nature inclusive) and prevent and, where necessary, compensate damage to protected nature.
-The nature guide shows where these species occur on the developable sites, pipeline strips, quays and slopes.
+The nature guide shows where these species occur in the port area.

 WILD PORT OF EUROPE